garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 net.show("sfm_network.html")
 ```

 This code will produce an HTML file `sfm_network.html` containing an interactive graph: one can open it in a browser to explore the SFM graph with zooming, dragging, and hovering functionality.
-In the final web application, instead of writing to a file, we would integrate such a visualization directly into the app’s interface (using either PyVis in a Flask/Django app or directly using D3.js in a JavaScript front-end).
+In the final web application, instead of writing to a file, I would integrate such a visualization directly into the app’s interface (using either PyVis in a Flask/Django app or directly using D3.js in a JavaScript front-end).

 To customize appearance, the code could assign colors or shapes based on categories.
 For example, using PyVis one can do: